TheTechNetwork/timeseal/README.md

 **Scenario:** "I need to ensure this contract becomes active only after the settlement date."

 **How it works:**
-1. Seal legal documents with specific unlock date
+1. Seal legal files with specific unlock date
 2. Share vault link with all parties
 3. Documents remain cryptographically locked
 4. Auto-unlock when settlement period expires